c1728p9/board-recovery-instructions/unbricking_guide.md

-# Unbricking Guide for mbed Devices
+# Unbricking and Updating mbed Devices
 Older versions of DAPLink can potentially brick your NXP/Freescale microcontroller if you attempt to update its firmware on a Windows 10 machine.
 This bricking is a result of the device's bootloader getting overwritten improperly during the flashing process.
-If your device is bricked, this guide will help you in recovering your board.

-Before starting the unbricking process, it will be helpful to determine whether the actual bootloader on your target bricked, or rather if its interface was corrupted.
-Without going into details on what the difference is between the two, the flowchart below will help determine what needs to be done to recover your board.
+If you believe your device is bricked, or worried that it may become bricked, this guide will help you in recovering and updating your board properly.
+Begin by following the flowchart below to determine what needs to be done to recover and safely update the DAPLink firmware on your board.

 ![](images/flowchart.png "Flowchart used to determine status of bricked board")

+If the flowchart has determined that your board is _bricked_, then follow the steps in the section `Unbricking bootloader`.
+If the flowchart has determined that your board is _susceptible to bricking_, then you have two options:
+1. If you have a Windows 7 machine available to you, then the easiest solution is to follow the steps outlined in the section `Updating with Windows 7`.
+2. Else, you can also follow the steps outlined in the section `Unbricking bootloader`.

+Finally, if the flowchart has determined that your board is _safe to update on a Windows 10 machine_, then this guide does not apply to you, and update your board normally following the directions outlined [here](http://www.nxp.com/products/software-and-tools/run-time-software/kinetis-software-and-tools/ides-for-kinetis-mcus/opensda-serial-and-debug-adapter:OPENSDA?tid=vanOpenSDA#overviewExpand).

 ## Unbricking bootloader
-Follow the steps in this section if the flowchart at the beginning of the document determined that your board's bootloader has been bricked.
+Follow the steps in this section if the flowchart at the beginning of the document determined that your board's bootloader has been bricked, or if your device is susceptible to bricking and you do not have access to a Windows 7 machine.

 ### Required items
 * [pyOCD](https://github.com/mbedmicro/pyOCD).